Unfit to Practice: Plus Making Billions

 Labour: Adding Fuel to the Fire

 At a time when reports reveal an alarming increase in self-harm and the worst conditions ever seen for people locked in immigration detention centres, it’s clear we need a different approach.
-This is seemingly not something Labour has planned as it adds fuel to the fire with its horrendous anti-immigration rhetoric, plans to increase deportations, and more money pumped into border control.
+This is seemingly not something Labour has planned, as it adds fuel to the fire with horrendous anti-immigration rhetoric, plans to increase deportations, and more money pumped into border control.

 Kier Starmer’s new government recently promised to lock up even more people inside immigration detention centres.
 Added to this, prisons are at capacity – in part due to Britain having the highest rate of incarceration in western Europe.
 Meanwhile, private companies that continue to neglect the mental and physical health of vulnerable patients continue to win contracts worth billions.